StratusOn/S3-to-Blob/README.md

-# S3 to Blob Data Sync
+# S3 to Blob Data Sync Using ADF v2

 A simple solution for monitoring an AWS S3 bucket and keep track of its contents.
 Upon detecting a new object being uploaded into the S3 bucket, it will be copied into an Azure Storage account (blob-only or general purpose, v1 or v2).
 This solution utilizes Azure Data Factory v2.